Annual Mileage Rates

 - The mileage rate takes into account all actual automobile expenses such as fuel and lubrication, towing charges, repairs, replacements, tires, depreciation, insurance, etc. These and other automobile expenses will not be reimbursed when a personally owned vehicle is used.

 - Parking and toll expenses will be reimbursed when properly documented on the travel reimbursement.
-Receipts are the prime form of documentation.
+Receipts are the prime form of documentation, but you may also use the TxTag Toll Calculator.

 - Expenses for travel between the traveler’s residence and headquarters (commuting expense) shall not be reimbursed.